RoRonk/aks-flux-demo/README.md

 # aks-flux-demo
-Demo GitOps repository for deploying Kubernetes manifests to an AKS cluster using FluxCD.
+This repository is used to learn GitOps with FluxCD on Azure Kubernetes Service (AKS).
+FluxCD monitors this repository and automatically applies changes to the cluster.